DR Congo Names Judith Suminwa Tuluka As First Woman PM - UrduPoint

 The new prime minister will be tasked with pushing the president's declared priorities of employment, youth, women and national cohesion for the nation of about 100 million people.

-He first became president in 2019 promising to improve living conditions in the DR Congo -- which boasts mineral riches but has a largely impoverished population -- and put an end to 25 years of bloodshed in the east.
+Tshisekedi became president in 2019 promising to improve living conditions in DR Congo -- which boasts mineral riches but has a largely impoverished population -- and put an end to 25 years of bloodshed in the east.

-Tshisekedi failed to keep those promises but campaigned for a second term on his achievements such as free Primary medication, asking for another mandate to "consolidate" the progress.
+Tshisekedi made little impact on those promises but campaigned for a second term on achievements such as free Primary medication.

 According to the United Nations, some seven million people have been internally displaced by conflict in the DR Congo, one of the world's poorest countries.